7.4 Healthy lifestyles and healthy nutrition

 'For Happier Families'

 The 'For Happier Families' Family Life Education School Programme ('Boldogabb családokért' családi életre nevelés iskolai program) is curated by a church-based organisation.
 The main aim of the programme is to protect and strengthen marriage and the family.
-They regularly hold lectures, courses and counselling to young people and married couples throughout the country.
-Since 1993, they have been teaching about family planning, education and family life in primary and secondary schools.
-The trainings on family life are called 'family-lessons', and are aimed at young people aged 7 to 24.
+They regularly hold lectures, courses, and counselling for young people and married couples throughout the country.
+Since 1993, they have been teaching about family planning, education, and family life in primary and secondary schools.
+The training on family life are called 'family-lessons', and are aimed at young people aged 7 to 24.

 MFM project